 Oversight Ramps Up

 Wage issues and others tend to cause Congressional and regulatory oversight to ramp up.
-This is how Adobe Systems Inc. (NASDAQ:ADBEB), Apple Inc. (NASDAQ:AAPLC), Alphabet Inc.’s (NASDAQ:GOOGA) Google and Intel Corp.
+This is how Adobe Systems Inc. (NASDAQ:ADBEC), Apple Inc. (NASDAQ:AAPLC), Alphabet Inc.’s (NASDAQ:GOOGC) Google and Intel Corp.
 (NASDAQ:INTCC) were forced into a $415 million antitrust lawsuit that alleged colluding to hold wages down.

 It’s also why people like Sen. Bernie Sanders opposed the Time Warner/AT&T merger saying, “This deal would mean higher prices and fewer choices for the American people."